ludovic-marquier/AndroMap/README.md

 # Andromap

 Andromap is an [OpenStreetMap](https://www.openstreetmap.org) and [Leaflet](https://leafletjs.com/) based Java library intended to display maps easily on and Android application.

+## How it works
+The Map is in fact an object that extends WebView and in wich is loaded the OpenStreetMap API with Javascript in a local HTML file.
+The Library is a group of class and methods that make the bridge beetween the Java Application code and the Javascript Map code.
+So it allows you to use the map as a classic Android View.

 ## Setup

 Add it in your root build.gradle at the end of repositories: